Polyrating: A Cost-Effective and Bias-Aware Rating System for LLM Evaluation: Experimental Details

 \section{Experimental Details}

 In this section, we provide detailed descriptions of the biases and tasks used in our experiments.
 In \cref{tab:biases:description} we describe the biases used in \cref{sec:experiments:bias} in more detail.
 In \cref{tab:categories:description} we describe the tasks used in \cref{sec:experiments} in more detail.
+Finally, we note that any run using \tool took at most 6 hours on a single CPU, even for huge datasets with a million samples, 100 models and 10 tasks.

 We also briefly explain how we adjust the win rates of traditional benchmarks to improve sample efficiency of human evaluation, as discussed in \cref{sec:experiments:convergence}.
 As detailed in the accuracy-based model in \cref{app:alternatives}, the win rate of $m_1$ over $m_2$ in a traditional benchmark can be written as